yusufafify/Calculator-CLI/README.md

 ```

 This will:
+- Buidlding By default by makefile
+- to build with CMake Ninja `$env:BUILD_SYSTEM = "cmake"; pip install -e .`
 - Run the Makefile to build the C shared library
 - Install the package in development mode
 - Make the `calculator-cli` command available